Kareemah Bush

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is to seek mentorship that aligns not only with your professional goals but also with your personal values.
-Mentors such as Dr. Morgan Cruz and Shivaughn Vistobio Nash taught me that effective leadership is grounded in integrity, accountability, and a people-first approach.
-Their guidance shaped how I lead today and reinforced the importance of paying that mentorship forward by supporting others as they navigate and grow in their own careers.
+The best career advice I have received is to seek mentorship that aligns not only with professional aspirations, but also with personal values.
+Mentors such as Dr. Mario Cruz and Chevoone Da Silvo Nash taught me that effective leadership is grounded in integrity, accountability, and a people-first approach.
+Their guidance shaped how I lead today and reinforced the responsibility to pay mentorship forward by supporting others as they navigate growth and transition in their own careers.

 What advice would you give to young women entering your industry?

-I would tell young women entering this industry that no role is too small, and every position offers opportunities to grow.
-I began my career as a medical assistant often viewed as an entry level role but through hard work, consistency, and a willingness to learn, I was able to advance into larger leadership positions.
-The skills you gain early on are transferable and invaluable, and when you apply them intentionally, they can open doors to roles you may not have initially imagined.
+I would tell young women entering this industry that no role is too small, and every position presents an opportunity for growth.
+I began my career as a medical assistant—often viewed as an entry-level role—but through hard work, consistency, and a willingness to learn, I advanced into leadership positions of increasing responsibility.
+The skills developed early on are both transferable and invaluable, and when applied with intention, they can open doors to opportunities you may not have initially imagined.

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges and opportunities in our field right now is the lack of meaningful, effective mentorship.
-Too often, mentorship is informal or transactional, rather than intentional and person-centered.
-It’s critical to find mentors who truly see you—who recognize your strengths, understand you as an individual, and are invested not only in your career progression but also in your overall well-being.
-When done well, mentorship becomes a powerful tool for professional development, leadership growth, and long-term fulfillment in the industry.
+One of the greatest challenges—and opportunities—in our field today is the lack of meaningful, effective mentorship.
+Too often, mentorship is informal or transactional rather than intentional and person-centered.
+It is essential to seek mentors who truly see you—those who recognize your strengths, understand you as an individual, and are invested not only in your career advancement but also in your overall well-being.
+When mentorship is done well, it becomes a powerful catalyst for professional development, leadership growth, and long-term fulfillment within the industry.

 What values are most important to you in your work and personal life?